-There are two portable ASTs located at Fort Knox.
-One (Diesel Trailer, no container number) is portable, double-walled and situated on top of a trailer.
+There is one portable AST located at Fort Knox.
+Diesel Trailer, no container number is portable, double-walled and situated on top of a trailer.
 This AST is stored inside of a concrete containment berm at the Godman Army Airfield.
 The capacity is 995 gallons.
-The second portable AST (2952-T9) is double-walled and situated on top of a trailer.
-This AST is stored empty on an impervious parking area at the QRP.
-The capacity of this AST is 385 gallons.
 Refer to the Fort Knox GIS and Table 2-2 for more information.